 Many people suffer from anxiety at prime moments in their lives.
-It is a universally human thing to worry about the future.
+It is a universal human thing to worry about the future.
 Other animals might get a little anxious, but the imagination afforded to humans takes anxiety to another level.
-An anxiety disorder is more than just concern about real things that might happen in the future but have not happened yet; people with anxiety disorders can feel constant, immediate and overpowering feelings of anxiety and fear that often have no identifiable cause.
-Over thinking, recursive and repetitive thoughts, intense feelings of dread, pain, fear, terror, or worry can have devastating effects on the lifestyle, job prospects, confidence, achievement, and attainment of an individual.
+An anxiety disorder is more than just concern about real things that might happen in the future but has not happened yet; people with anxiety disorders can feel constant, immediate and overpowering feelings of anxiety and fear that often have no identifiable cause.
+Overthinking, recursive and repetitive thoughts, intense feelings of dread, pain, fear, terror, or worry can have devastating effects on the lifestyle, job prospects, confidence, achievement, and attainment of an individual.

 While the causes of anxiety are hard to pin down scientifically, the effects are more obvious.
 The most immediate results of anxiety disorders are anxiety and panic attacks.
-The longer term effects can be high blood pressure, chronic inflammation leading to dozens of diseases, social impairment and isolation, harmful behaviour and more.
+The longer-term effects can be high blood pressure, chronic inflammation leading to dozens of diseases, social impairment and isolation, harmful behavior and more.

 Side effects are common with the drugs used to treat anxiety disorders and many refuse to take any.
 Because of this, many people are not getting adequate treatment.
 The hope is that CBD could present an anxiolytic effect without the side effects of other drugs.